 Quaker parrots, sometimes known as monk parakeets, are recognized for their friendly, funny demeanor and their ability to pick up human speech quickly and easily.
 It’s an excellent option for those who want a parrot but don’t have much space yet still want all the excitement of a larger parrot.

-The ability to thrive in a “human flock” environment makes them a popular pet.
+The ability to thrive in a “human flock” environment makes them popular pets.
 You should research the rules in your area before bringing one home as a pet, as doing so may be against the law in several states.